stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ### Drawing Circles

-The `CIRCLE` command can draw shapes in addition to circles.
 Let's draw two circles as shown in the image below.

 ```basic
 10 GRAPHICS 2,1